Last Updated: July 4, 2021

 - In Canada, ecommerce sales reached $40 billion in 2018.

 In short, most people are online, and this allows them to generate huge amounts of sales every year.
-Unsurprisingly, these numbers are forecast to only grow.
+Unsurprisingly, these numbers are forecast only to grow.

 6. Small businesses say irrelevance to industry (27%), cost (26%), and social media (21%) are key reasons behind their decision not to have a website.